Developer Documentation

 Accessibility

-• The iframe content is accessible to screen readers
+• The button is rendered as a native HTML element, accessible to screen readers

 • Ensure sufficient color contrast if customizing colors